brendanalexdr/Conekta.Dotnet6/README.md

 decimal backToDecimalAmount = conektaAmount.ToDecimal();
 ```

+It is all to easy to forget this conversion and charge incorrect amounts because you forgot to convert the int to decimal or vice versa.
+ConektaAmount is your friend.

 ### ConektaDatetime

 The conekta api handles datetime stamps with a 32bit int as a unix timestamp.
 [ConektaDatetime](https://github.com/brendanalexdr/Conekta.Dotnet6/blob/main/src/Conekta.Dotnet6/Values/ConektaDatetime/ConektaDatetime.cs) wraps this integer.